manuelaguadomtz/pyeer/README.rst

 classification systems.

 The program provided within this package receive two files holding genuine match scores and impostor match scores [1].
-Genuine match scores are obtained by matching feature sets of the same class (same person) while impostor matching scores are obtained by matching feature sets of different classes (different persons).
-Using this scores the program plots ROC, DET, FNMR(t), FMR(t) curves and estimates Equal Error Rate Value and operating points for each system scores provided.
+Genuine match scores are obtained by matching feature sets of the same class (same person), while impostor matching scores are obtained by matching feature sets of different classes (different persons).
+Using this scores the program plots ROC, DET, FNMR(t), FMR(t) curves and estimates Equal Error Rate Value and operating points for each system.
 EER values are reported as specified in [2]

 Utilities provided within this package can also be used to develop other scripts by importing the module **pyeer**.